Apple Probes iPhone X Screen Display Delay For Incoming Calls

 Based on reports, iPhone X users were unable to see the caller ID and the accept or decline button for incoming calls for up to 10 seconds.
 Due to these issues, users missed some calls which are quite inconvenient.

 Apple already rolled out the iOS 11.2.5 update for the iPhone X, but this issue persists.
-Users who were on the iOS 11.2 also experienced these problems although there is a possibility that those on iOS 11 had the same complaints.
+Users who were on iOS 11.2 also experienced these problems, although there is a possibility that those on iOS 11 had the same complaints.
 There have been hundreds of people who had the same question on the Apple discussion forum.

 MacRumors notes that they have been looking into the issue, but they were unable to replicate the problem.
 Needless to say, Apple representatives confirmed that they have been looking into this issue.